LumbaJack/Nanny-Wifi/README.md

 ## Description

-This is our attempt at making a safe access point for internet users to blobk adult like content.
+This is our attempt at making a safe access point for internet users to block adult like content.

 ## Installation